A Review of Business Valuation Methods Available to Buyers

 5. Precedent Transactions

-This method may incorporate the EBITA and revenue multipliers or any other multiple that the practitioner so wishes to use.
+This method may incorporate the EBITA and revenue multipliers or any other multiple that the practitioner wishes to use.
 As the title suggests, here the valuation is derived from comparable transactions in the industry.

-So, for example, if widget makers have been trading at multiples of somewhere between 5 and 6 times EBITA (or net income, or whatever indicator is chosen), Widget Co. would establish its value by performing the same iterative process.
+So, for example, if widget makers have been trading at multiples of somewhere between 5 and 6 times EBITDA (or net income, or whatever indicator is chosen), Widget Co. would establish its value by performing the same iterative process.

 The problem that then arises, is how similar are companies to others, even in their own industry?